Moving Between States: Vehicle Registration Timeline

 Avoiding the use tax trap

-Roughly 30 states impose use tax on vehicles brought in by new residents.
-Tax is calculated as new state's sales tax rate applied to vehicle's current market value, with credit for tax paid in prior state.
+Roughly 30 states charge a use tax on vehicles new residents bring with them.
+The math is your new state's sales tax rate applied to the car's current market value, minus a credit for whatever sales tax you already paid in your old state.

 - Florida: waived if used in another state for 6+ months